micmejia/bible-dump/AMPC/Matthew/Matt 13.md

 Then will the righteous (those who are upright and in right standing with God) shine forth like the sun in the kingdom of their Father.
-Let him who has ears [to hear] be listening, _and_ let him [^n]consider _and_ perceive _and_ understand by hearing.
+Let him who has ears [to hear] be listening, _and_ let him consider _and_ perceive _and_ understand by hearing.